irgolic/stable-diffusion-api/README.md

 The token is passed either among query parameters (`/txt2img?token=...`), or via the `Authorization` header as a `Bearer` token [(OAuth2 Bearer Authentication)](https://swagger.io/docs/specification/authentication/bearer-authentication/).

-To disable authentication, and allow generation of public tokens at `POST /token/all`, set environment variable `ENABLE_PUBLIC_ACCESS=1`.
+To disable authentication and allow generation of public tokens at `POST /token/all`, set environment variable `ENABLE_PUBLIC_ACCESS=1`.

 To allow users to sign up at `POST /user`,